dmalix/financelime-authorization/README.md

 STATUS_CODE        | Description
 -------------------|----------------
-`202 Accepted`    | The API has successfully processed the request and the service sends a confirmation link to the specified email
+`204 Not Content`  | The API has successfully processed the request and the service sends a confirmation link to the specified email
 `400 Bad Request` | The API did not accept the request because headers or parameters did not pass validation (detail in API logs)
 `409 Conflict`    | An error occurred while processing the request (details in the section `Domain Error Code`, in the next paragraph)